 You can see your earnings in your Google AdSense reports.
 Go to "Performance Reports” and click on “Common reports > Sites” for a listing of all sites that had traffic.
 It shows you the views, impressions, clicks, and earnings.

-Monetize with Amazon Affiliate Links
+How to Monetize Blogger With Amazon Affiliate Links

 If you have an active Amazon Associates account, you can add Amazon products to your posts or pages with either of three methods: text links, image display, or image with text.

-For either method just go to that product page while logged into your associates account.
-You will see the Amazon Associates SiteStripe on top of the page as shown below.
+For either method, just go to that product page while logged into your associate's account.
+You will see the Amazon Associates SiteStripe on top of the page, as shown below.
 Select the type of link you want to use.

 Copy the HTML code that was generated and paste it into the gadget.
 Then save it.